Lenovo Legion Pro 5i 16 Core i7-13700HX vs Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H

 Which one is better?

-The Lenovo Legion Pro 5i 16 Core i7-13700HX is the better buy for most gamers - its RTX 4060 (140W) crushes the Intel Arc Graphics in the Dell XPS 13.
-That said, grab the XPS 13 if you prioritize portability and sleek design - it's nearly 50% lighter.
+The Lenovo Legion Pro 5i 16 Core i7-13700HX is the better buy for most people - its powerful RTX 4060 GPU crushes the Dell XPS 13's integrated graphics.
+That said, grab the XPS if you need something lighter at just 41.27 oz for portability.

 Who should buy each?

-Choose the Lenovo Legion Pro 5i 16 Core i7-13700HX if: you game regularly, need high refresh rates for smooth visuals, or require a powerful GPU for demanding applications.
+Choose the Lenovo Legion Pro 5i 16 Core i7-13700HX if: you want top-tier gaming performance, need a high-refresh display for fast-paced action, or prefer a larger screen for productivity.
 (16" display, 165 Hz refresh)

 Conclusion